by Bill McBride on 4/09/2015 03:01:00 PM

-From Freddie Mac today: Mortgage Rates Cool Off
+From Freddie Mac today: Mortgage Rates Lower on Weak Jobs Report

-Freddie Mac today released the results of its Primary Mortgage Market Survey® (PMMS®), showing average fixed mortgage rates easing along with market concerns over the Federal Reserve's bond purchase program ...Click on graph for larger image.
+Freddie Mac today released the results of its Primary Mortgage Market Survey® (PMMS®), showing average fixed mortgage rates moving lower following a weaker than expected jobs report for March. ...Click on graph for larger image.

 This graph shows the 30 year and 15 year fixed rate mortgage interest rates from the Freddie Mac Primary Mortgage Market Survey®.

 30 year mortgage rates are up a little (31 bps) from the all time low of 3.35% in late 2012, but down from 4.34% a year ago.

 The Freddie Mac survey started in 1971.
 Mortgage rates were below 5% back in the 1950s.

 Posted by Bill McBride on 4/09/2015 03:01:00 PM